 - Trays are custom made.
 This prevents irritation and burning of gum tissue during whitening, which eliminates one of the main causes of discomfort during whitening treatment.
 Trays can also be used to apply sensitivity toothpaste between whitening sessions.

-For patients who would like a more immediate result, in-office whitening treatment utilizing custom trays and a stronger concentration of whitening agents can be applied under the supervision of a dentist.
-The benefit of this method is that the patient gets the value of taking home their custom trays for future touch-ups after treatment.
+For patients who want a more immediate result, in-office whitening treatment in Lincoln, NE utilizing custom trays and a stronger concentration of whitening agents can be applied under the supervision of a dentist.
+In this case, the benefit of this method is that the patient gets the value of taking home their custom trays for future touch-ups after treatment.

-When professional whitening does not deliver the results a patient desires, often this is due to the factors mentioned above and include teeth which are very translucent, have a grayish hue or severe discoloration from fluorosis.
+When professional whitening does not deliver the results a patient desires, often this is due to the factors mentioned above.
+In this case, it can include teeth which are very translucent, have a grayish hue or severe discoloration from fluorosis.